postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 ---

-### Simulating a back-end with Postman's mock server
+### Simulating a back-end with Postman's mock servers

 Delays on the front- or back-end make it difficult for dependent teams to complete their work efficiently.
 Postman's mock servers can alleviate those delays in the development process.